Large-type Artin groups are systolic: Introduction

 (3) Using towers of complexes Wise \cite{Wise2003-sixtolic} showed that finitely presented subgroups of torsion-free systolic groups are systolic.
 For all systolic groups the result has been shown in \cite{HanlonMartinez,Zadnik}.

 (4) By Theorem~\ref{t:virtsolv} in Section~\ref{s:syst} below, virtually solvable subgroups of systolic groups are either virtually cyclic or virtually $\mathbb Z^2$.
 Bestvina \cite{Bestvina1999} showed that solvable subgroups of Artin groups of finite type are abelian.
-He used there another combinatorial version of non-positive curvature.
+He used another combinatorial version of non-positive curvature.
 It is an open question whether virtually solvable subgroups of biautomatic groups are finitely generated virtually abelian groups.
+The result is known for polycyclic subgroups of biautomatic groups (and so for biautomatic groups all of whose abelian subgroups are finitely generated) by work of Gersten-Short \cite{GerstenShort1991}.

 (5) The Burghelea conjecture concerns the periodic cyclic homology of complex group rings; see \cite{EngelMarcinkowski2016} and references therein for details.
 It is known to be false in general, but has been established for, among others, hyperbolic groups.
 Engel-Marcinkowski \cite{EngelMarcinkowski2016} showed that the Burghelea conjecture holds for systolic groups.
-The Burghelea conjecture implies the strong Bass conjecture, that in turns implies the classical Bass conjecture.
+The Burghelea conjecture implies the strong Bass conjecture that, in turn implies the classical Bass conjecture.

 (6) Elsner \cite{Elsner2009-isometries} showed that infinite order elements of systolic groups admit a kind of axis, similarly to the hyperbolic and CAT(0) cases.
-Verifying a conjecture by Wise \cite{Wise2003-sixtolic}, it is shown in \cite{OsajdaPrytula} that centralizers of infinite order elements in systolic groups are commensurable with a product of $\mathbb Z$ and a finitely generated free non-abelian group (possibly trivial).
-In the special case of $2$--dimensional Artin groups of hyperbolic type, this result was obtained by Crisp \cite{MR2174269}.
+Verifying a conjecture by Wise \cite{Wise2003-sixtolic}, it is shown in \cite{OsajdaPrytula} that centralizers of infinite order elements in systolic groups are commensurable with a product of $\mathbb Z$ and a finitely generated free group (possibly trivial or $\mathbb Z$).
+In the special case of $2$-dimensional Artin groups of hyperbolic type, this result was obtained by Crisp \cite{MR2174269}.
 In fact, Crisp computes explicitly the centralizer of a given element up to commensurability.

 (7) By a result of Degrijse \cite{Degrijse2017} two-dimensional Artin groups admit finite dimensional models for the family of virtually cyclic subgroups.
-Similar result has been proved in \cite{OsajdaPrytula} for systolic groups, where it is also shown that systolic groups admit finitely dimensional models for classifying spaces for the family of virtually abelian subgroups.
+A similar result has been proved in \cite{OsajdaPrytula} for systolic groups, where it is also shown that systolic groups admit finite dimensional models for classifying spaces for the family of virtually abelian subgroups.